r-richmond/advent-of-code/README.md

-# Advent of code 2019 edition
+# Advent of code multi-year edition

-# Goals
+## Goals

-* Get better at swift
+- Get better at swift
-* See goal 1
+- See goal 1